Lightning-AI/pytorch-lightning/docs/source/new_project.rst

 **********
 Use/Deploy
 **********
-When you're done training, export to your favorite format or use for predictions.
+When you're done training, you have 3 options to use your LightningModule for predictions.

-If you want to use a LightningModule for predictions, you have 2 options.

 Option 1: Pull out the relevant parts you need for prediction